willfind/guidedtrack-syntax-highlighting-plugins/grammars/to_do.md

  `*send: {"category" -> "whatever", "action" -> "etc."}` At least, make it notice when there's not a closing }
  * Add highlighting for `*component` and `*click` in VSCode (and any others it's missing in)
+ * Add support for bold and italics within strings, display text